kobejean/kobejean.github.io/_posts/2019-07-22-cross-entropy-loss.md

 \L(\theta | \D) = \prod_{(\x,\y) \in \D} P(\x,\y | \theta)
 $$

 This pi product becomes very tiny.
 Consider the case where each probability is around 0.01 (e.g trying to predict a class over 100 classes) and we are using a batch size of 128.
-The joint probability would be around $$1 \times 10^{-256}$$ which is well beyond low enough to cause arithmetic underflow in most cases.
+The joint probability would be around $$1 \times 10^{-256}$$ which is definitely low enough to cause arithmetic underflow.

 However this issue can be avoided with log probabilities because by the product rule of logarithms, we can turn the pi product of probabilities inside the logarithm into a sum of logarithms: